schienstockd/cecelia-doc/docs/source/docker_installation.rst

    :width: 100%

 4. Create `conda` environment for `napari` to run.
-On Windows, you might want to use `Anaconda Prompt` to initialise the conda toolkit.
+On Windows, you might want to use `Anaconda Prompt` to initialise the conda toolkit. `Anaconda Prompt` has to be used only to initialise the `conda` environment.
+It is not needed after this step is done.

   .. code-block:: bash
     :caption: Create conda environment